theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > “ Please your Majesty , ” said the Knave , “ I   didn’t write it        , and they can’t prove
 # .
 V      D    NSg/I   . .
 V/J  D   NSg   . .
 ISg V      NSg/V NPrSg/ISg .
 V/C IPl  VX    NSg/V
 > I   did : there’s no      name signed at the end . ”
 # ISg V   .
 W?
-NPrSg/P NSg  V/J    NSg/I/V/P D   NSg . .
+NPrSg/P NSg  V/J    P  D   NSg . .
 >
 #
 > “ If    you didn’t sign  it        , ” said the King  , “ that    only makes the matter worse   .
 You